raphael-blanchard/website-dev/iccv23_challenge_LiI.md

 |Block_LiDAR    |SubT-MRS|Hawkins|SP1|RGB,LiDAR,IMU|Lidar Degraded|307.55|677|[link](https://youtu.be/2r4Z1XKTJHs)| [google](https://drive.google.com/file/d/1NscQVVsQc_CN-16O_VLpLQnmTWgBmf93/view?usp=drive_link) | [google](https://drive.google.com/file/d/1zCqwibpnmJ6I9lv29OUEnjyK2SxN4TbV/view?usp=drive_link) |

 ## Evaluation
-The submission will be ranked based on completeness of the trajectory as well as on the position accuracy (ATE,RPE).

-We will directly use ATE and RPE to evaluate the accuracy of trajectory.
+The submission will be ranked based on Absolute Trajectory Error (ATE) and Relative Pose Error (RPE).
+Specifically, The ATE and RPE of every trajectory in the lidar inertial track and its bonus track will be evaluated.
+The final score for a submitted trajectory will be assigned according to which interval the weighted sum of the ATE and RPE lies in.

 <!--